Personal Finance

 (Source: GoFoodService)

-The difference reflects the economic and cultural divide between the two countries; in Canada, the service sector is reliant on tips as part of a larger wage structure, while in Italy, there are higher wages throughout the service industry, which renders tips unnecessary.
+This difference reflects economic and cultural divides between countries; in Canada, the service sector relies on tips within broader wage structures, while Italy maintains higher service industry wages, making tips unnecessary.

 Repeating an order back to guests is shown to increase tip size by as much as 70%.